Australia Agrees Deal To Strengthen Solomons Police - UrduPoint

 Beijing's move sparked a flurry of diplomatic activity by the United States, Australia and other allies to cement closer relations with strategically placed South Pacific nations.

-Albanese said his country was proud to make a "significant investment" in the Solomons police so they could take Primary responsibility for their own security.
+"My government is proud to make a significant investment in the police force of the Solomon Islands to ensure that they can continue to take Primary responsibility for security in the Solomons," Albanese said.

-"This partnership will strengthen the Solomon Islands domestic security, but it will also enhance its ability to contribute to regional stability," Albanese said.
+"This partnership will strengthen the Solomon Islands domestic security, but it will also enhance its ability to contribute to regional stability."

-The Solomons police issued a statement within hours of Australia's announcement, saying the Chinese embassy had given its police support fund a donation equal to about US$18,000 to help officers in tough times.
+The deal will deliver "much-needed support" for law and order in the Solomons, said Mihai Sora, director of the Sydney-based Lowy Institute think tank's Pacific Islands program.

-It was testimony to China's "genuine relationship with Solomon Islands", said Ian Vaevaso, police deputy commissioner for national security.
+"Australia is seeking to woo the Solomon Island government to make inroads," he said.

-The Australian deal will deliver "much-needed support" for Solomons police but falls short of securing a more exclusive relationship, said Mihai Sora, Pacific analyst at the Sydney-based Lowy Institute think tank.
+But the agreement did not include commitments that would "diminish or scale back" the country's ties with China -- as had been the case in recent deals Australia signed with Nauru, Papua New Guinea and Tuvalu, he said.

-It would not commit the Solomons to "diminish or scale back" ties with China -- as had been the case in recent deals Australia signed with Nauru, Papua New Guinea and Tuvalu, he said.
+"The agreement today is progress but it falls short of the overall objective of securing Australia's place in a more exclusive way," Sora said.

 Recent Stories